Benefits of Early Diagnosis

 Skeletal or jaw problems can easily be identified at an early age.
 It is estimated that 80% of our facial growth is completed by 8 years of age.
 A timely exam allows Dr. Tendler to determine how and when a child’s particular jaw and/or dental problems should be corrected for the optimal results.

-An early orthodontic examination (7 to 9 years old) does not always result in immediate treatment.
+An early orthodontic examination (at ages 7 to 9 years old) does not always result in immediate treatment.
 After evaluating your child, Dr. Tendler may simply take a ‘let’s wait and see’ approach while the face and jaws continue to grow.
 It’s not about making teeth look perfectly straight at an early age, but about evaluating the foundation of the bite (spacing of the teeth and jaw relationships) and identifying the problems that are better treated sooner than later.
 When no early intervention is required, patients at Tendler Orthodontics are placed on a six-month Alignment program.

 Some of the more readily apparent conditions that indicate the need for an examination include: